Trudeau touts controversial pipeline project in speech to supporters in B.C.

 The pipeline company says it has signed agreements with all First Nations along the route but demonstrators say Wet’suwet’en house chiefs, who are hereditary rather than elected, have not given their consent.

-“One of the things that is really important is to try to reduce the temperature a little bit,” he told the CBC.

-The prime minister was scheduled to speak at a town hall gathering later Wednesday night.
+The prime minister was scheduled to speak at a town hall gathering at Thompson Rivers University on Wednesday, where hundreds of people waited in a long line in frigid weather.

+Small groups of protesters gathered as well.
+About a dozen Indigenous protesters chanted “Protect the Water” and beat drums, while a handful of yellow-vest demonstrators stood nearby with “No Carbon Tax” signs.

+Tsi7i, a Secwepemc protester, said she opposes the arrests in northwest B.C. and Trudeau’s “push for pipelines.”
+She challenged Trudeau’s comment earlier Wednesday that the demonstrators at the pipeline blockade must respect the law.

 “The challenge we have to have as Canadians is to be open to listening to people, to understand their concerns and their fears, and to work together to try and allay them,” he said.